ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 ## Service Start/Stop Utility

-Testerina provides the functionality to start/stop all services of a developer preferred ballerina package.
+Testerina provides the functionality to start/stop all services of a developer preferred Ballerina package.
 To control service related functionality we can use the following inbuilt functions.

 #### test:startServices(string packageName) (boolean isSuccessful)